-Its a poor performer that can’t handle a tune or two!
+It's a poor performer that can’t handle a tune or two included here!

 "Whiskey In the Jar"

-Set in the mountains of Cork and Kerry and Fenit, County Kerry this song tells the tale of a highway man who is betrayed by his wife or lover.
-This tune has have been recorded by various artists since the 1950s including The Dubliners and probably most famously Thin Lizzy.
-In 1998 it was recorded by heavy metal band Metallica.
+Set in the mountains of Cork/Kerry and Fenit, County Kerry this song tells the tale of a highway man who is betrayed by his wife or lover.
+This tune has been recorded by various artists since the 1950s including The Dubliners and probably most famously, Thin Lizzy.
+In 1998, it was recorded by heavy metal band Metallica.

 "The Wild Rover"

-Another theory is that it’s was part of a collection of ballads from between 1813 and 1838 that were held in the Bodleian Library.
+Another theory is that it was part of a collection of ballads from between 1813 and 1838 that were held in the Bodleian Library.

 "Rocky Road To Dublin"

-This song tells the tale of a man travelling from him home in Tuam, County Galway to Liverpool.
+This song tells the tale of a man traveling from his home in Tuam, County Galway, to Liverpool.
 The song was partially recited several times in James Joyce’s “Ulysses” by Mr Deasey.

-Mursheen Durkin is the story of an emigrant from Ireland travelling to mine for gold in California during the Gold Rush.
+Mursheen Durkin is the story of an emigrant from Ireland traveling to mine for gold in California during the Gold Rush.

-Dated from the 1850s and the music-hall tradition of comical songs it is one of The Dubliners better know songs.
-The Clancy Brothers have also recorded it as well as the more recent Dropkick Murphys.
+Dated from the 1850s and the music-hall tradition of comical songs, "Finnegan's Wake" is one of The Dubliners better know songs.
+The Clancy Brothers have also recorded it, as have the more recent Dropkick Murphys.

 Molly Malone is the official anthem of Dublin City.
 So much so that there is a statue of Molly at the end of Grafton Street in the city center and June 13 is Molly Malone Day.